TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 ### Embedded System - Dow and John

 - #### Software Subsystem - Dow
 This software shall interpret the output of sensors, toggle the output of pins on a microcontroller, calculate the how much power to send to the induction coil, and transcribe inputs from the user to set the desired values.
 The software will understand the sensors via a few methods.
 If the sensor outputs on or off, no parsing is required.
 Some sensors output a voltage range which also does not usually need much more processing than scaling the voltage.
 Others output a digital waveform which is on or off or specific amounts of time representing a binary value similar to a morris code of sorts.
 This digital waveform can be interpreted using timers and interrupts on the board.
 There is also digital protocols for getting information from sensors which use APIs to process what it send to the microcontroller.
+Once the microcontroller interprets the sensor it must convert it to some output; for instance, power or amperage.
+The microcontroller stall read the keypad through scanning each row and column.
+The keypad will change the mode of the lcd and set the deserted value depending on the buttons pressed.
+The sensors and desired value will be combined via a starting value which will calculate a power out to start with then using the temperature sensor value the power output will be adjusted to get a closer value to the desired value.

 - #### PCB Subsystem - John